B-enCh/Cybersecurity2021/README.md

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - The ansible configuration file (ansible.cfg) must be created; curl -L -O https://ansible.com/  > ansible.cfg
 - Using any text editor such as nano, edit the /etc/ansible/hosts file to specify which machines you want ELK installed on.
-Focus on [webservers] and [elk] and ensure the correct IP and interpreters are in that section.
+Focus on _[webservers]_ and _[elk]_ to ensure the correct IP and interpreters are in that section.
 For example,
 [webserver]
 10.0.0.4 ansible_python_interpreter=/usr/bin/python3

 - Run my_ansible.yml to execute these changes.

-_Which URL do you navigate to in order to check that the ELK server is running?
+_Which URL do you navigate to in order to check that the ELK server is running?_
 - http://[VM-PUBLIC-IP]:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._